kubeops/csi-driver-cacerts/README.md

 The scope of this project is intentionally limited and there is no plan to extend it.
 Having said that below is a list of known issues/limitation that I intend to address:

-- Support for additional OS distros - Please file an issue in this repo for this.
+- Support for additional OS distros.
+Please file an issue in this repo for this.
 - Currently the contents of the mounted volume will not be updated even if the secrets / issuers are updated.
 Today you have to restart the pod to update the contents of the mounted volume.
 I intend to fix this.
 But there is a related issue where if the node driver pod is restarted, it forgets all the volumes mounted so far.
 This seems like a limitation of the Ephemeral CSI driver plugin at Kubernetes level today.
+- Support for additional [External issuers](https://cert-manager.io/docs/configuration/external/).
+Please contibute if you know how to write code in GO or file an issue.